sourcesoft/ssql/README.md

 To do this call `ExtractStructMappings` outside of your insert function/method in the same file for your type, then use it to populate the fields array.

+**Note that even though we recommend calling this helper function outside of frequently called functions/methods, but `ExtractStructMappings` still internally caches the result of heavy reflects operations so technically each type in your code base will only use reflect once.**

 ```golang